The BEST Mashed Potatoes (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-These are the BEST and Creamiest Mashed Potatoes you will ever make!
-I love making them for any occasion (they go perfectly with my Steak with Peppercorn Sauce or Fried Chicken) but I always get asked to make them for the holidays!
-My recipe has a few key tips and one secret ingredient that makes this the only Mashed Potatoes recipe you will ever need!
+These are the BEST Mashed Potatoes you will ever make!
+The potatoes are smooth, creamy, and full of so much flavor!
+It’s all due to a few key tips and one secret ingredient that makes this the only Mashed Potatoes recipe you will ever need!

 Watch the Creamy Mashed Potatoes Recipe Video Below!